Home » Employment » DoD Priority Placement Program for Military Spouses

 A federal program exists to help military spouses with priority placement for federal jobs.
 Learn more about the DoD Priority Placement Program for Military Spouses (PPP).

 As a military spouse, a move to a new duty station may be in your future.
 How will this move affect your job options?
+Many military spouses seek federal employment because it can offer career stability that remains intact during relocations.
+However, the federal job path might not be the right choice for every working military spouse.

-What is the DOD Priority Placement Program?
+What Is the DOD Priority Placement Program?

 How the Military Spouse Preference Works